Defense secretary orders military to prepare for major budget cuts

 The proposal is certain to meet with resistance from Congressional Republicans, many of whom have called for increasing the defense budget and derided the Biden administration for only modest hikes in defense spending.
 Republican Sen. Roger Wicker, the chair of the Senate Armed Services Committee, has called for defense spending to gradually increase to more than $1 trillion per year.

 The cuts also come at a time when Trump is calling on NATO allies to increase defense spending to five percent of gross domestic product (GDP), which would amount to a massive hike in spending for nearly every single NATO country.
-(If the US spent five percent of its budget on defense, the military’s budget would exceed $1.2 trillion.)
+(If the US spent 5% of its GDP on defense, the military’s budget would exceed $1.2 trillion.)

 The-CNN-Wire

-Note: CORRECTION: This story has been corrected to reflect Robert Salesses is performing the duties of the deputy defense secretary.